mhairi/healthcare-worker-covid-deaths/cleaning/README.md

-The structure of the cleaning is as follows:
+# Cleaning Structure

-- Origional data is in the "scrapers" folder.
+- Original data is in the "scrapers" folder.
-- Each dataset is cleaned from one of these raw datasets in the scripts folder.
+- Each dataset is cleaned from one of these raw datasets using a script from "country_scripts".
+- The cleaned country datasets are stored in "data".
+- The datasets are then combined and cleaned further, using scripts from "scripts".
+- Intermediate steps are saved in "data".
+- The dataset "covid_deaths.csv" is saved at the main level.

-- Results of calling the Google Translate API are saved in the folder "api_responses".
+- Results of calling the APIs are "cached" in the folder "api_responses".
 This means scripts can be re-run without calling the API again and saving time/API calls.
-- Once each dataset is cleaned it is saved in "data".
-- Datasets are combined with the script "combining_datasets.R", and are saved in data.
-- Address info is added and the resulting dataset is saved in data.
-- The dataset "covid_deaths.csv" is saved at the main level.